 Example: Ethereum Cohort Analysis

 Track the wallet cohort of users active on Ethereum and observe their retention.
-Over the next 6 months, we uncover the following insights:
+Over the next 6 months, we uncovered the following insights:

 The January cohort included the largest group, with 37M wallets.
 However, by June, only 4.5M wallets remained active.